Medication Overuse Headache: tips to organize a successful withdrawal

 - No history of previous failures at withdrawal

-If the above elements are present, the situation might require more support and careful planning.
+If the elements above are present, the situation might require more support and careful planning.
 It does not mean that it cannot be a success!

 Research suggests that stopping cold turkey is the best approach for simple situations